salvatorebattiato/player-api/getPlaylistTracks.md

 ## Description

 Get an array with all available tracks to play in the selected playlist.
 The plid should be sent as received after the getPlaylists request.
+This request should be performed at least once every 30s if in dynamic playlist mode, or once before the start to load tracklist in static playlist mode.

 ***
 ## Parameters